-Befriending/listening volunteers are matched with a person who is socially isolated and in need of support and use their listening skills and life experience to listen to worries and concerns and give emotional support to those having difficulties managing their illness or diagnosis.
+Befriending/listening volunteers are matched with a person who is socially isolated and in need of support and use their listening skills and life experience to listen to worries, concerns and give emotional support to those having difficulties managing their illness or diagnosis.
 They may also offer practical help such as helping someone with their shopping or providing respite sitting to support those with caring responsibilities.

 Why volunteer with Being There-Tameside and Glossop?

 You can make a massive difference to someone facing a challenging diagnosis or dealing with a long term health condition.
 Supporting someone to share their feelings, worries and concerns can help them to feel less daunted, more confident and more positive.
 Providing a listening ear and emotional support can make all the difference to someone living in isolation and help them to gain a new perspective or enable them to manage their condition more fully.